 Traditionally, the speeches that happen at a wedding are the father of the bride, the groom and the best man.
 It has now become quite common for the father of the groom to say a few words and occasionally, the chief bridesmaid might say something.
 But what about the bride?
-Brides getting up to speak at their own wedding are becoming more and more common, and we think it’s great.
-It’s your wedding, and you should get up and say a few words if you want to.
+Bucking tradition, more and more Brides are getting up to speak at their own wedding, and while it may shock your Great Aunt, we think it’s great!

 Five benefits of the bride’s speech